Student status changes and implications for your student visa

 • Involuntary interruption of studies

 Additional information: Please be aware of Home Office time limits on studying in the UK on a Student visa and also University limitations on immigration sponsorship.
 Failure to follow immigration regulations may mean that the University will be unable to act as an immigration sponsor on your behalf in the future.
-When returning to your studies you must make contact with an Immigration Adviser so that we can arrange to take a copy of your new visa/BRP and ensure your student record is in order.

 • Suspended – overdue fees

-Impact on Student visa: We expect your visa to be curtailed by the Home Office* and you will need to apply for a new visa from overseas in order to return to your studies.
+Impact on Student visa: We expect your visa to be cancelled by the Home Office* and you will need to apply for a new visa from overseas in order to return to your studies.

 Additional information: Please be aware of Home Office time limits on studying in the UK on a Student visa and also University limitations on immigration sponsorship.
 Failure to follow immigration regulations may mean that the University will be unable to act as an immigration sponsor on your behalf in the future.
-When returning to your studies you must make contact with an Immigration Adviser so that we can arrange to take a copy of your new visa/BRP and ensure your student record is in order.

 • Extension of studies